Doing business in Ireland

 Parent companies are not, in general, liable for acts of subsidiaries because each company is a completely separate entity (unless, for example, a parent company guarantees a loan or the subsidiary has unlimited liability).

 Laws, contracts and permits

-Employment protection laws in Ireland apply to all employees working in Ireland, whether from Ireland, the EEA or elsewhere.
+Employment protection laws in Ireland apply to all employees working in Ireland, irrespective of the employee's nationality.
 Whether these laws apply to Irish employees working abroad depends on the:

 Nature of the employee’s posting abroad.

 If the contract does not specify the governing law and jurisdiction, the usual European conventions apply, and the deciding issue is where the employee habitually carries out his duties.
 The exclusion of mandatory employee protection laws through a choice of law clause which operates to the detriment of the employee is not permitted.

 Irish statutes and EU law.

 Statutory mechanisms put in place by the state to regulate certain sectors, including: